suikan4github/linux-windows-raspipico/README.md

 -DCMAKE_CXX_COMPILER:FILEPATH=/usr/bin/arm-none-eabi-g++
 cmake --build .
 ```
+## Switching the target
+To switch the target, make sure to remove the build directory.

+And then, execute the configuration from the command line.
+Or, on the VS Code, use CMake Extension to change the compiler.
+By changing compile, the CMake configure the appropriate target whichever it is Unix, Windows or bare metal.

 ## Install

 ### Ubuntu
-Run followings on the shell to install the esseintal tools.
+Run followings on the shell to install the essential tools.
 ```Shell
 apt-get -y update
 apt-get -y install build-essential cmake ninja-build git